 Supervision is a dynamic space where you can embrace new knowledge about both your client and yourself.

-- Art psychotherapy supervision (face to face & on Skype)
+- Art psychotherapy supervision (in person & online)

 Art psychotherapy supervision